oracle-quickstart/oke-unreal-pixel-streaming/deploy/README.md

-Although we've used `helm` to install various objects in the kubernetes environment, this Pixel Streaming demo deployment is designed using plain `kubectl` and [`kustomize`](https://kubernetes.io/ docs/tasks/manage-kubernetes-objects/kustomization/) commands directly to de-mystify the k8s manifests in our runtime and offer higher transparency to the readers :).
+Although we've used `helm` to install various objects in the kubernetes environment, this Pixel Streaming demo deployment is designed using plain `kubectl` and [`kustomize`](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) commands directly to de-mystify the k8s manifests in our runtime
+, offering higher transparency to the readers :).

 1. As a first step, create a namespace for our application and it's respective systems